-The purpose of this document is to summarize efforts to evaluate optimization of sampling methods for pollutant loads and trend monitoring at Guadalupe River (GR) and Zone 4 Line A (Z4LA).
-This draft report presents a technical evaluation of sampling methods, load estimators, and strategies for storm selection.
+The purpose of this document is to summarize efforts to evaluate the optimization of sampling methods for pollutant loads and trend monitoring at Guadalupe River (GR) and Zone 4 Line A (Z4LA).
+This report presents a technical evaluation of sampling methods, load estimators, and strategies for storm selection.
 The sampling optimization focused on Hg, PCBs, and suspended sediments (SS) since these are the high management priorities in San Francisco Bay.
 The information summarized here will facilitate further discussion to develop appropriate study designs to address MRP questions and priorities at these and future sites.
-Final decisions regarding the optimal sampling designs are still pending stakeholder input.

 The focus of this study was to evaluate sampling designs for obtaining annual loads estimates.
 The study included two components:

-- 1. Comparison of the accuracy, precision, and cost of a variety of stormwater monitoring designs and mathematical equations (estimators) for determining annual pollutant loads; and - 2.
-Determining the power and sample size needed to detect declining trends in Hg and PCBs in the next 10 40 years.
+- Comparison of the accuracy and precision of a variety of stormwater monitoring designs and mathematical equations (estimators) for determining annual pollutant loads; and - Determining the power and sample size needed to detect declining trends in Hg and PCBs in the next 10 40 years.